 There are a number of contributing factors for causing dark circles.
 Some of these are:

 Extreme fatigue or even staying awake a few hours past normal bedtime can cause dark circles to form under your eyes.

 The body releases histamines as a reaction to harmful bacteria or when you have an allergic reaction.
 The histamines cause the dilation of blood vessels and make them more visible under the skin and thus can trigger dark circles.

 Melanin in the skin is responsible for giving skin its color.
 When skin gets overexposed to Sunlight, more melanin is produced.
 This leads to darkening of the skin around your eyes; causing dark circles.

 If it is in your genes, you might get dark circles at an early age.
-Having thyroid disease also causes dark circles below the eyes.

 With increasing age, skin becomes thinner and its elasticity is lost because the fat and collagen which maintains its elasticity are on a decline.
 The dark blood vessels beneath the skin become more visible causing the area below the eyes to appear darker.

 Dark circles are also caused by dehydration.
 Because of insufficient water in the body, the skin looks dull.
 The skin near the eyes looks sunken, due to the close proximity to the underlying bone; leading to prominent dark circles.